GargiMan/GargiMan/README.md

 - want to learn Java (Kotlin) for Android apps developing
 - web scripting languages HTML, CSS, Javascript and PHP (not using or beginner user)
 - Windows and Linux(WSL) user, Shell scripting is fun
-- amateur graphic or photo editor in Adobe Photoshop and Adobe Illustrator
+- amateur graphic and photo editor in Adobe Photoshop and Adobe Illustrator

 ##### About me
 - love skiing and snowboarding (fan of winter sports)